theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 * This post: Porting the top-level `wasmtime` crate and tying everything together

 In this post, we aim to
-1. Provide a high-level description of `wasmtime` and its multi-crate architecture,
+1. Provide a high-level overview of `wasmtime` and its multi-crate architecture,
 2. Enumerate the changes needed to build `wasmtime` on `no_std`*, and
 3. Itemize the dependencies/functionality that `wasmtime` requires from the underlying platform.